Angmar2722/Angmar2722.github.io/CTFwriteups/2021/pbctf2021.md

 ```

 The objective of this challenge is pretty straightforward.
 A known 61 byte IV (the random 16 bytes plus other formatting) is generated and used for encrypting 32 bytes of zeroes using AES-GCM with a known constant key.
 Our objective is to provide another IV which consists of only printable ASCII characters (from 32 to 126) such that when encrypting the 32 bytes of zeroes with the same key, the same ciphertext is generated.
+Also, the value of the `admin` key in our IV (as it is a dictionary) has to be set to be true instead of the false set by the server.

 Hence we have to find a collision between the two IVs.
 The ciphertext generated is referred to as a hash in this challenge.
 This <a href="https://www.youtube.com/watch?v=g_eY7JXOc8U&t=2s" target="_blank">video</a> by David Wong provides a very good introduction to how the GCM mode of operation works.
 More importantly, the document <a href="https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38d.pdf" target="_blank">NIST SP 800-38D</a> is especially useful because it fully explains all mechanisms underlying the GCM standard.